loyola-university-tech-ensemble/in-c-score-progress/README.md

 This is a simple Electron app for displaying score progress on a projector during laptop performances of [Terry Riley's *In C*][inC].
-It is designed to be used with [Max][max], but it could be used with other software (let me know if you do!).
+It is designed to be used with [Max][max], but it could be used with other software.
 Supports Windows, macOS, and Linux.

 ![screenshot](img/screenshot.png "In C - In Action")

 ## Usage

 This app works by having each performer report a identification number unique to their computer and the phrase they are currently performing.
+Our [In C performance app][inCApp] supports this app out-of-the-box, and no additional configuration is necessary.

-In Max this is sent as a list of two integers, specifically the ID number followed by the phrase number.
+If you are building your own performance app this information can be replicated in Max as a list of two integers, specifically the ID number followed by the phrase number.
 All messages should be sent to port number `41234` on the computer hosting this app.
 Below is an example Max patch that sends a message to the correct port on your local machine, assuming you are hosting the app: